pkosiec/botkube-docs/docs/plugins/helm.md

 ### Read-write commands

 For the read-write commands the Botkube RBAC needs to be adjusted.
-For more information, see the [**Enabling plugin**](../../configuration/executor/helm.md#enabling-plugin) section.
+For more information, see the [Get started](#get-started) section.

 List of the read-write commands: